mcgrof/space-leap/README.md

 the renderer render(scene, camera).
 Each loop entry is restricted by the 3D loop environment which by default which be triggered 60 times per second.

+Within the leap loop we get information from the device 60 times / second, the information is pegged onto a frame. three.js provides the camera size through THREE.PerspectiveCamera(), the last arguments defin the "near" and "far", which tell three.js the limits at which to not render objects for us.
+The resolution for the leap device is milimeters and the events obtained through thea Leap.loop() should give us information of a change of an object (hand, finger) within this resolution.
+If we want to be precise about distances we must map the change in motion provided by leap onto the 3D space.

+For now we simplify things by focusing on on two viewing spaces, a long view and close up view.
+The long view will enable you to swiftly move between orbits for now only for 5 planets, and 5 asteroids.
+Once you are focused on an object you can enter another viewing mode which lets you rotate around the object and we display information about it.

 Objectives
 =========